“I have extensive experience arguing appeals for clients at every level, from the Ninth Circuit to the California Supreme Court.”

 The Fair Sentencing for Youth Act (previously Senate Bill 9) was signed into law in January of 2013, and gives juvenile offenders who were sentenced to life without parole a chance for release after serving twenty-five years in state prison.
 Drawing from recent Supreme Court cases Miller v.
 Alabama and Roper v.
 Simmons—which require that children and adults be treated differently at sentencing—this new law recognizes that children have a heightened capacity for change and rehabilitation.

 Under the Fair Sentencing for Youth Act, juvenile offenders who were sentenced to life without parole may petition the court for a resentencing hearing after serving at least fifteen years in state prison.
 If the judge grants the petition, the court will conduct a resentencing hearing where the court may impose a sentence of twenty-five years to life.
-If you or a loved one may qualify to petition for a resentencing hearing, please contact our associate, Elizabeth Little, for a case evaluation.
+If you or a loved one may qualify to petition for a resentencing hearing, please contact Elizabeth Little, for a case evaluation.

 SENATE BILL 260 & SENATE BILL 261, YOUTH OFFENDER PAROLE HEARINGS